Pricing starts with the first system and the scope around it.

 How is pricing scoped?

-Can we add more workflows over time?
+Can we add more packages or operating paths over time?

 Why is pricing conversation-led?